TransferWare/epc/README.md

 ### Preconditions

 You need Oracle SQL*Plus (executable name `sqlplus`).
-Test whether it exist by showing the version:
+Test whether it exists by showing the version:

 ```
 $ sqlplus -V